 For example, JSC scientists study ways to mitigate the worst effects of microgravity and radiation exposure on the human body.
 They're also working to develop new and better life support systems, in-space living quarters and spacewalk gear.

 JSC houses the Space Food Systems Laboratory, where biochemists come up with meals for astronauts and figure out space-friendly packaging and preparation methods.

-Further, JSC worked with car manufacturer General Motors to build the first humanoid robot ever to reach space.
+Further, JSC worked with car manufacturer General Motors to build the first humanoid robot to reach space.
 The $2.5 million Robonaut 2, which arrived at the space station in February 2011, is designed to help astronauts with complex chores and keep the orbiting lab running properly.

 JSC is also leading development of the Space Exploration Vehicle, which can be configured to fly freely through space or sit atop a 12-wheeled chassis to become a rover about the size of a pickup truck.
 Either way, the SEV's pressurized cabin can carry two astronauts on 14-day trips.

 Another Johnson project is the Morpheus planetary lander, an experimental vehicle that demonstrates new "green" propellants and autonomous landing-hazard detection technology.
-Morpheus, which could carry about 1,100 pounds (500 kilograms) to the moon someday, crashed during its first free-flight test in August 2012.
+Morpheus, which could carry about 1,100 lbs.
+(500 kilograms) to the moon someday, crashed during its first free-flight test in August 2012.

 Space Center Houston is the Johnson Space Center's visitors center.
 Exhibits and tours offer a look at spacecraft, astronaut gear, laboratories and training facilities.
 The center is open every day except Dec.
 25. Also, Oct.
 8 is reserved for home-schooled visitors.
 Space Center Houston is located at 1601 NASA Parkway, about 25 miles south of downtown Houston and right next door to Johnson Space Center.